Here’s How You Can Exercise Daily During COVID-19

-As we live through this unprecedented time it’s important to stay active for our mental, emotional, and physical health.
-I will be the first to admit that there have been days where the worry takes over and I want to lay on my couch and fret.
+As we live through this unprecedented time, it’s important to stay active for our mental, emotional, and physical health.
+I will be the first to admit that there have been days when the worry takes over, and I want to lay on my couch and fret.
 The last thing I feel like doing is remembering to exercise daily during this time, even though I know how important it is!
 These also are the days I need it most.

 Why You Should Exercise Daily